 The Forestry Corps also connects Corpsmembers to degree programs and jobs, by teaching participants how to operate forestry related equipment and helping Corpsmembers earn forestry technician degrees and certificates.

 The Forestry Corps partners with CAL FIRE, U.S. Forest Service, county agencies, fire safe councils, and others on project work.
-The Forestry Corps is funded at $4.45 million dollars for FY 2019-20.
+The Forestry Corps is funded at $5 million dollars for FY 2021-22.
+The CCC received $15 million to expand the program over the next five years.